vigilock/fast-custom-router/docs/PARSER.md

 }
 ```

-The config object is usefull to specify configuration, middleware, controller directories.
+The config object is useful to specify configuration, middleware, controller directories.
 Please specify absolute path, as shown above.

 ## Parse configuration